 The mission of the Western Pennsylvania Disability History and Action Consortium is to preserve and honor the historic struggle of people with disabilities to attain human and civil rights and to share the lived experiences of today, in order to promote community access, participation and equal opportunity.

-The Consortium’s vision is public engagement in the dynamic history of people with disabilities, honor of people who were mistreated and denied their rights, recognition of the efforts of individuals with and without disabilities to effect positive change, and public awareness of contemporary issues, including the ongoing effort to maintain humane policies and laws.
+The Consortium’s vision is to engage the public in the dynamic history of people with disabilities, to honor people who were mistreated or denied their rights, to recognize the efforts of individuals with and without disabilities to effect positive change, and to raise public awareness of contemporary issues, including the ongoing effort to maintain humane policies and laws.

-- To establish the Consortium as a clearinghouse for individuals and organizations that are interested in the preservation of artifacts, collections, documents and narratives related to disability history in western Pennsylvania.
+- To establish the Consortium as a community archive for individuals and organizations that are interested in the preservation of artifacts, collections, documents and narratives related to disability history in Western Pennsylvania.

 - To create broad community understanding of the wrongs of the past, especially institutionalization, so as to reinforce social and political commitment to the integration and participation of people with disabilities in all aspects of life, and to discourage segregation in any form.